Welcome to…

 25th-28th June 2025 – International Clan Pringle Gathering in Scotland, including:

-• Friday 27th June 2025: the main Pringle Gathering event at Torwoodlee:
+Friday 27th June 2025: Galashiels visits and the main Pringle Gathering event at Torwoodlee:

-• Parade of the Chief, Chairman and dignitaries into the ensembled gathering of Pringles.
-Led by the Chiefs banner bearer and perhaps a sword bearer and piper.
+• 4pm – Parade of the Chief, Host, Chairman and dignitaries into the ensembled gathering of Pringles, led by the Chiefs banner bearer.

-• Ceremony of recognising and pledging allegiance to our new Clan Chief,
+• Ceremony of clan members together recognising and pledging allegiance to our new Clan Chief,

-• Ceremony of Pringle clansfolk receiving a CPA membership certificate (signed by our clan chief and association chairman),
+• CPA membership certificates (signed by our clan chief and association chairman) will be handed out at the end,

 • The Braw Lads Gathering Festival in Galashiels town centre.
 A ceremonial ride out (on horses), established in 1930 to commemorate events and associations in the history of the town.
 It is led by the Braw Lad and Braw Lass, along with their four Attendants, who carry out ceremonies along the route. www.TheBrawLadsGathering.co.uk